 Sen. Carper Encourages Shoppers to Buy Local this Holiday Season

-REHOBOTH BEACH, Del. – This week, U.S. Sen. Tom Carper (D-Del.) encouraged Delawareans to remember to “shop local” this holiday season by checking out Delaware’s many small businesses in Sussex and Kent Counties.
-In its fourth year, Small Business Saturday is a national movement that marks a day to support the local businesses that create jobs, boost the economy and preserve neighborhoods around the country.
-Between Black Friday and Cyber Monday, Small Business Saturday is a day to encourage folks to shop at local, independently-owned merchants.
+WILMINGTON, Del. – Today, U.S. Sen. Tom Carper encouraged shoppers to go to Delaware’s small businesses for their purchases in anticipation of this holiday’s shopping rush.
+Small Business Saturday is a national movement that marks a day to support the local businesses that create jobs, boost the economy and preserve neighborhoods around the country.
+First there was Black Friday, then Cyber Monday.
+Now, Small Business Saturday is an event that drives shoppers to local, independently-owned merchants.

-“In communities up and down Delaware, we’re lucky to have many locally-owned businesses to visit as the holiday shopping season approaches,” said Sen. Carper.
-“I encourage shoppers to visit their neighborhood small businesses in Delaware every day, but especially November 30, Small Business Saturday.
+“Delawareans are fortunate to have so many wonderful, locally-owned businesses throughout our state, especially as the holiday shopping season approaches,” said Sen. Carper.
+“I encourage shoppers to visit their neighborhood small businesses in Delaware every day, but especially this Saturday, November 24th, Small Business Saturday.
 We need to boost our national economy, but we can’t forget to also lend a hand to the main street businesses right here in the First State.”